 Spanning 200 miles of spotless Pacific beachfront and with a mountain backdrop, Nuevo Vallarta or Riviera Nayarit is a far cry from the busy city life.

-Nuevo Vallarta is one of the most safe places in Mexico for travelers.
+Nuevo Vallarta is one of the safest places in Mexico for travelers.
 Nestled between the Pacific Ocean and the Sierra de Vallejo mountains, this region boasts of picturesque beaches and beautiful shorelines.
 In recent times, the hospitality industry is gaining momentum here.

 Puerto Viejo, Costa Rica